ryandakine/deepseek-ai-validation-suite/PERSONAL_README.md

-# 🏠 Ryan's Personal AI Code Validator
+# 🏠 Ryan's Personal Claude 4.5 AI Code Validator

-This is your **private** AI validation suite.
+This is your **private** AI validation suite powered by **Claude 4.5 Sonnet** - the latest and most advanced AI model from Anthropic.
 No public pressure, no launch stress - just a powerful tool for **YOUR** daily coding.

 ## 🎯 Your Personal Philosophy